karolamik13/tbg-ncu.github.io/index.md

 ---
 layout: home
 author_profile: true
+toc: true
 sidebar:
   nav: shortcuts
 ---

-## Research

-This research group focuses on the development enhanced molecular dynamics techniques for studying physical systems.
+This research group focuses on the development of enhanced molecular dynamics techniques for studying physical systems.

-Our research lies at the intersection of physics, simulations and machine learning.
+Our research lies at the intersection of physics, simulation methods and machine learning.
 We often build on insights that originated within the statistical physics literature.

-The research is led by Jakub Rydzewski, within the Institute of Physics, Nicolaus Copernicus University in Torun, Poland.
+The research is led by Jakub Rydzewski, within the Institute of Physics, Nicolaus Copernicus University in Toruń, Poland.